Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-vm-fileshare.md

 ## Performing cutover

-With an online migration, a full backup and restore of databases is performed, and then work proceeds on restoring the Transaction Logs stored in the BackupFileShare.
+With an online migration, a restore of provided backups of databases is performed, and then work proceeds on restoring the Transaction Logs stored in the BackupFileShare.

 When the database in a Azure SQL VM is updated with latest data and is in sync with the source database, you can perform a cutover.